Campus Improvement Plan

 Build a foundation of reading and math, Improve low-performing schools

-Staff Responsible for Monitoring: Teachers ILT
+Staff Responsible for Monitoring: Teachers, ILT, Administration

 Goals